What is an oncology massage?

 - Keep your skin nourished – apply a moisturiser daily, paying particular attention to your scalp, lips, hands and feet.

 - Where possible use natural and organic products that contain soothing, calming, moisturising and reparative ingredients.
 This is important not only to replenish and help the skin to heal but also to minimise reactions.
+Modern Botany and Jennifer Young both have a beautiful multipurpose oil.

 - Avoid products that contain ‘endocrine disruptors’, i.e phyto (plant) oestrogens, as it is said some cancers are fed by oestrogens and research shows that oestrogens applied to the skin can be absorbed into the body.
 Common skincare plant oestrogens to avoid include soy, aloe vera, borage, avocado, evening primrose and kudzu extract.